-PON – In modem, PON (passive optical network) LED always should stay on.
+PON – In the modem, PON (passive optical network) LED always should stay on.
 If it’s blinking then the issue is probably from ISP (Internet Service Provider) side.

-LOS – Similarly in fiber connection, LOSS (Loss of Network) LED should always stay off.
+LOS – Similarly in fiber connection, the LOSS (Loss of Network) LED should always stay off.
 If it’s red or blinking then the issue is with your Internet line.
 In this scenario, you should definitely call your ISP.

-Restart DNS Client service
+Solution 2: Restart DNS Client service

 What is DNS Client?